naturallifequery/Automation_Library/README.md

 A collection of infrastructure and business automation projects - WIP

 Download the .Zip file in each tools folder for the full pack.
+If there's no zip, then just the .ps1.

 ## Projects